History of the Magic

 Although Houdin is long gone, his legacy lives on, and his work in magic has heavily influenced many aspiring magicians.

-As Houdin was revolutionizing magic in France, another magician was making a similar impact in London.
+As Houdin revolutionized magic in France, another magician made a similar impact in London.
 Born in 1814 in Scotland, John Henry Anderson began practicing magic from an early age (like Houdin) and started practicing magic professionally in London in the 1830s.

 Anderson was known for his outstanding charisma and many innovative and spectacular illusions, including disappearing acts, levitation tricks, and the famous “bullet catch” trick.